What is next of kin and how do courts determine it?

 Under intestate succession law, some judges may recognize a person’s registered domestic partner as their next of kin, while others may not.

-When it comes to an unmarried, unregistered partnership, however, the surviving partner will likely not count as next of kin in the eyes of the court.
+In an unmarried, unregistered partnership, however, the surviving partner will likely not be considered next of kin in the eyes of the court.

 Put simply, to be considered next of kin when inheritances are being determined, you have to be related by blood, by marriage, or by any other legally sanctioned bond, like adoption.